 Mr. LIEW Swee Yean, aged 59, holds a Master's Degree in Business Administration (executive) issued from the City University of Hong Kong in 2002.
 He is a fellow of both The Association of Chartered Certified Accountants and Hong Kong Institute of Certified Public Accountants.
-He has been an independent non-executive director of Kaisun Holdings Limited (stock code: 8203) since November 2006, and an independent non-executive director of Victory City International Holdings Limited (stock code: 0539) from April 2021 to October 2022.
-He is currently also the financial controller and the company secretary of eBroker Group Limited (stock code: 8036).
+He has been an independent non-executive director of Kaisun Holdings Limited (stock code: 8203) (a company listed on GEM of the Stock Exchange) since November 2006, and an independent non-executive director of Victory City International Holdings Limited (stock code: 0539) (a company listed on the Main Board of the Stock Exchange, and which is currently under liquidation, joint provisional liquidators were appointed on 23 April 2021.) since April 2021.
+He is currently also the financial controller and the company secretary of eBroker Group Limited (stock code: 8036) (a company listed on GEM of the Stock Exchange).
 He has extensive of experience in the finance and accounting fields.

-Ms. WANG Ying, aged 50, graduated from Hunan University of Finance and Economics (formerly known as Hunan Finance and Economics College (湖南財經專科學校) in 1991.
+Ms. WANG Ying, aged 50, graduated from Hunan University of Finance and Economics (formerly known as Hunan Finance and Economics College\ (湖南財經專科學校) in 1991.
 Ms. Wang also holds a Bachelor's Degree in Human Resources Management issued by Peking University in 2004.
-During the period from July 1991 to March 1999, Ms. Wang had worked in the finance department of Hunan Wood Based Panel Co., Ltd (湖南人造板股份有限公司); and for period from April 1999 to June 2020, Ms. Wang had worked in Century Securities Co., Ltd (世紀證券有限責任公司) ("Century Securities").
+During the period from July 1991 to March 1999, Ms. Wang had worked in the finance department of Hunan Wood Based Panel Co., Ltd\ (湖南人造板股份有限公司); and for period from April 1999 to June 2020, Ms. Wang had worked in Century Securities Co., Ltd\ (世紀證券有限責任公司) ("Century Securities").
 During Mr. Wang's employment in Century Securities, Ms. Wang had held different positions, including vice director of the president's office, manager of human resources department and director of operation management department.
 Ms. Wang has accumulated years of working experience in the fields of accounting, operation of securities business and corporate management.